 - Food establishments, schools and hospitality groups are all looking at ways to expand their plant-based menus with delicious options.
 This is true globally.
 The word’s most prestigious cooking competition, the Bocuse d’Or, will focus on a plant-based dish for chefs from 24 countries in the 2017 grand finale.
 That means no dairy, no eggs, no meat.

-Visit Veggie Happy’s Facebook page (the page is titled “We’re Veggie Happy”) for more informative and fun posts related to the increasing popularity of plant-based menu options on mainstream menus.
+Visit Veggie Happy’s Facebook page for informative and fun posts related to the increasing popularity of plant-based menu options on mainstream menus.